isc-projects/bind9/bin/check/named-checkconf.rst

 ~~~~~~~~~~~

 :program:`named-checkconf` checks the syntax, but not the semantics, of a
-``named`` configuration file.
+:iscman:`named` configuration file.
 The file, along with all files included by it, is parsed and checked for syntax
 errors.
 If no file is specified,
 |named_conf| is read by default.

-Note: files that ``named`` reads in separate parser contexts, such as
+Note: files that :iscman:`named` reads in separate parser contexts, such as
 ``rndc.key`` and ``bind.keys``, are not automatically read by
 :program:`named-checkconf`.
 Configuration errors in these files may cause
-``named`` to fail to run, even if :program:`named-checkconf` was successful.
+:iscman:`named` to fail to run, even if :program:`named-checkconf` was successful.
 However, :program:`named-checkconf` can be run on these files explicitly.

 Options